-- 1. Describe how your campus mission and vision reflect an institutional commitment to community engagement.
-Provide a quote from the mission and/or vision statement that best represents your institution's commitment to community engagement. - 2.
-Describe the formal recognitions provided by your institution through campus wide awards and/or celebrations for community engagement. - Describe how community engagement is defined and planned for in the institutional strategic plan and provide quoted examples from the strategic plan that demonstrate a clear definition and specified steps for achieving deep and pervasive community engagement at your institution. - 4.
-Describe how community engagement is emphasized as part of the institution's brand message identity or framework. - 5.
-Describe how executive leadership of the institution (president, chancellor, provost, chief diversity officer, trustees, etc.) explicitly promote community engagement as a priority.
+- 3. Describe how your campus mission and vision reflect an institutional commitment to community engagement.
+Provide a quote from the mission and/or vision statement that best represents your institution's commitment to community engagement. - 4.
+Specify changes in executive leadership since your last classification and the implications of those changes for community engagement. - 5.
+Describe the formal recognitions provided by your institution through campus wide awards and/or celebrations for community engagement. - 6.
+Describe how community engagement is defined and planned for in the institutional strategic plan and provide quoted examples from the strategic plan that demonstrate a clear definition and specified steps for achieving deep and pervasive community engagement at your institution. - 7.
+Describe how community engagement is emphasized as part of the institution's brand message identity or framework.